BellSilver/MeguMegu/README.md

 # MeguMegu
-This is Repository of Katou Megumi Art
+This is Repository of everything related to Katou Megumi

 You can find some nice art here